 It is my impression that the licensing of Oracle Enterprise Manager Cloud Control is not clear to everyone.
 Almost every month there is a question on https://community.oracle.com/ on this topic.
 Let’s see what the Oracle documentation says.

 Disclaimer: The information presented in this post is based on the Oracle documentation only.
-Please ask your Oracle Sales Representative for an official statement from Oracle.
+Please ask your Oracle Sales Representative for a confirmation and an official statement from Oracle.

 There are two documents which are relevant in this case: